DjalmeidaGithub/portfolio/README.md

 ## Writing

-I write [Architect of Legacy](https://substack.com/@diamantinoalmeida) on Substack.
+I write [Leadership as a Verb](https://substack.com/@diamantinoalmeida) on Substack.
 Not about productivity frameworks or thought leadership.
 About what technology is actually costing us — the trade-offs we make and who pays for them.

 Three threads: